ibm-messaging/mq-jms-spring/samples/README.md

 * s4a - A modified version of s4 using a JmsListener instead of a polling Receiver
 * s5 - A very simple (and not very interesting) application, but this also shows how to use the Testcontainer enablement in the _src/test/java_ directory.
+* s6.boot4 - Show how the new Spring Boot 4/Framework 7 JmsClient class can be used as an alternative to JmsTemplate

 ### Note: Atomikos samples
 The current version of Atomikos does not work with the latest Spring Boot, as it uses deprecated and now-removed